-I live in gyms and I see it play out everyday.
+I live in gyms and I see this play out everyday.

 Step into any mega gym and I’d say at least half of those doing weight training are using incorrect techniques.
 (Absolutely no shame to everyone who made it to the gym still, you’re there to sweat and build muscles, and I’m all for it!)

-The thing is, the consequences of applying the wrong techniques can go from “meh” to serious in just a second.
+The thing is, the consequences of applying incorrect techniques can do more harm than good.
 In the best case scenario, you’d end up training your non-targeted muscles or find yourself in a workout plateau.

 2. Not tweaking your diet plan when you hit a plateau

-There can be a few reasons for a workout plateau, but a highly common one is diet.
-Either you’re just no longer eating properly to support the results you want, or… you just never were in the first place.
+So 2 ways: Either you’re no longer eating properly to support the results you want, or you never adopted a diet plan in the first place.

-Anyone can lose weight and gain muscle in the short term.
+Almost anyone can lose weight and gain muscle in the short time frame.
 But when you hit a plateau, It’s important to pay attention to what you do between your workouts.
 Fine tuning your diet plan or learning advanced techniques are strategies for you to see continued results.

 3. No strength progression in the gym

-If you lift the same weights you lifted a year ago for the same number of reps.
-I promise you your physique will be the same as last year.
+Now lastly, if you’re lifting the same weights you lifted a year ago, for the same number of reps.
+I promise you your physique was the same as last year.

 Progressive overload is crucial for gains.
-Many overlook this, going only for volume or muscle pumps.
-Big mistake.
+Many gym goers overlook this, going only for volume or muscle pumps - uh oh big mistake.